 Prolapse of the pocket of tissue between the back wall of the uterus and the rectum, usually involving part of the small intestine

 Symptoms of Uterine Prolapse

-While a mild case of uterine prolapse may not present with any symptoms, a severe prolapse might cause:
+In mild cases, there may be no symptoms.
+While a mild case of uterine prolapse may not present with any symptoms, severe cases of prolapse might cause:

 Treatment of Uterine Prolapse